 "Blocking the employer mandate will reduce the cost of business, thus allowing Ohio firms to expand and be more competitive," reads a set of promotional materials from the bill's sponsors.

 But the bill's supporters are much more candid when speaking to right-wing activists.
-Earlier this year, Rep. Young told the right-wing Association of American Physicians and Surgeons (a group that has been described as "Glenn Beck with an MD") that:
+Earlier this year, Rep. Young told the right-wing Association of American Physicians and Surgeons (a group that has been described as "Glenn Beck with an MD") that the legislation "has come to be known among conservatives in the legislature as the 'Obamacare kill bill."

 CMD's Research Director Nick Surgey contributed to this article.